curl/curl/docs/libcurl/opts/CURLMOPT_MAX_TOTAL_CONNECTIONS.md

 # DEFAULT

-The default value is 0, which means that there is no limit.
+0, which means that there is no limit.
 It is then simply controlled by the number of easy handles added.

+# %PROTOCOLS%

 # EXAMPLE